 Stainless steel grate, trimmed to fit over the hole in the bottom of the brake drum forge.
 Here you can also see the thumb screw that is holding the brake drum in position on the steel angles.
 There is one other thumb screw on the opposing side, I coated them lightly with high-temp grease prior to installation.

 6" length of pipe threaded horizontally into the T-fitting.
 5" length of pipe threaded vertically below the T-fitting.
 Cap threaded onto the very bottom.
 The cap can be removed to clean out ashes that fall down from the forge.
 I put a thin film of high temp grease on the threads of the cap; it should not be threaded on tightly.

-After using the forge a couple times, I made some improvements including: 1.
+I spent another $20 on: 1.
 Chimney which will also serve as a windbreak.
 It is a two part chimney, so I can adjust the height of the opening at the front of the forge.
 2. Tool rail bolted to front 3.
 Notch added to the front of the brake drum to allow stock to be entered more horizontally into the forge.
 4. I riveted sheet metal over the open parts of the top of the forge stand.

-I have used this forge to heat up to 5/8” steel stock, which it will heat to forge welding temperature.
-If you don’t pay attention it will burn and melt the steel, which I have made the mistake of doing when I had too many irons in the fire.
-This forge and it’s chimney present limitations regarding the size and shape of pieces that can be forged; for my uses and goals it has worked great.
+I have used this forge to heat up to 3/4” mild steel stock.
+It gets plenty hot; even with 5/8” stock, if you don’t pay attention it will burn and melt the steel, which I have made the mistake of doing when I had too many irons in the fire.
+This forge and it’s chimney present limitations regarding the size and shape of pieces that can be forged; for my hobby uses and goals it has worked great.